pagopa-archive/io-sdk/README.md

 You also need an API Key for IO.

-Download and install one of the releases `io-sdk`.
-If you have `go`, you can build the bleeding edge (master) with `go get github/pagopa/io-sdk`.
+Download and install one of the releases `iosdk`.

+If you have `go`, you can build the bleeding edge (master) with `go get github/pagopa/io-sdk/iosdk`.

+Master is supposed to be stable as development should happen in branches.

-Initialize the environment with `io-sdk init`.
+Initialize the environment with `iosdk init`.

 It will ask for: